silencesys/lindat-tei/src/guidelines/tei-header.md

 # TEI Header
 The TEI header `<teiHeader>` is mandatory and contains descriptive meta-information about the document.
 The `<teiHeader>` minimally contains a description of the electronic file inside a `<fileDesc>`.
+Further, the TEI header may contain `<encodingDesc>`, outlining the connection between the electronic text and the originating source or sources, and `<profileDesc>`, assigning keywords to each file.

-The latter element consists of five components:
+The `<fileDesc>` element consists of four components:

 + the title statement `<titleStmt>` (mandatory), providing information about the title `<title>`, author `<author>`, and others responsible for the electronic text `<editor>`
 + the edition statement `<editionStmt>` (mandatory/optional), providing information about the `<title>`, author `<author>`, and other bibliographical information of the previous editions of the text
 + the publication statement `<publicationStmt>` (mandatory), providing publication details about the electronic text in a structured way or as prose inside a paragraph `<p>`
-+ an encoding description `<encodingDesc>` (optional), outlining the connection between the electronic text and the originating source or sources
 + a description of the source `<sourceDesc>` (mandatory), documenting bibliographic details about the electronic text’s material source (if any) in a structured way or in a prose paragraph `<p>`

 ```xml